Calvin Jackson (serial killer): Murders

 As victims, Calvin Jackson chose single women between the ages of 39 and 79, who were smothered with a pillow during robberies, after which he had sex with their corpses.
 Eight of his nine victims lived at the Park Plaza Hotel.
 On April 10, 1973, Jackson broke into the hotel room where 39-year-old Theresa Jordan lived, smothering her with a pillow, defiling her corpse and then stealing her valuables.
 On July 19, in the same manner, he entered the hotel room of 65-year-old Kate Lewisohn, whom he also smothered with a pillow and raped her corpse.
 On April 24, 1974, Jackson burgled into a hotel room where 60-year-old Mable Hartmeyer lived.
 The killer strangled the woman, after which he raped her corpse and stole money and valuables from her room.
 Five days later, on April 29, he entered the hotel room of 79-year-old Yeria Vishnefsky, whom he stabbed and robbed.
 On June 8, Jackson committed another murder at the Park Plaza Hotel, his victim being 47-year-old Winifred Miller, whom he smothered with a pillow and raped thereafter.
 A few days later, on June 19, Jackson also strangled 71-year-old Blanche Vincent on the hotel grounds, after which he raped her body.
 On July 1, he entered the hotel room of 69-year-old Martha Carpenter.
 He stole money and other valuables, and then proceeded to strangle the elderly woman and rape the body thereafter.
-The next victim was a famous sculptor - 64-year-old Eleanor Platt, who was found dead in her room at the Park Plaza Hotel on August 30.
+The next victim was 64-year-old Eleanor Platt, who was found dead in her room at the Park Plaza Hotel on August 30.
 On September 12, Jackson burgled into one of the apartments in a building located next to the Park Plaza Hotel, where 69-year-old Pauline Spanierman lived.
 Using his usual tactics, he smothered the victim with a pillow, raped her corpse, and then stole a number of objects of value from her apartment.